alejodegennaro/skylark-app/README.md

 ### `npm install`

-Installs and configure all the project's dependencies.
+Install and configure all the project's dependencies.

 ### `npm start`